 - Ensuring all staff have an up-to-date understanding of child protection and how to protect children from harm.
-This includes identifying signs and symptoms of abuse and how to raise these concerns as set out in the child protection policy - Balancing the right for privacy for the children with the need for safeguarding children and adults by making sure intimate care routines do not take place behind closed doors - Cameras, tablets and mobile phones are not permitted within toilet and intimate care areas - Operating a whistleblowing policy to help staff raise any concerns relating to their peers or managers and helping staff develop confidence in raising concerns as they arise in order to safeguard the children in the nursery - Conducting working practice observations of all aspects of nursery operations to ensure that procedures are working in practice and all children are supported fully by the staff.
+This includes identifying signs and symptoms of abuse and how to raise these concerns as set out in the child protection policy - Balancing the right for privacy for the children with the need for safeguarding children and adults by making sure intimate care routines do not take place behind closed doors - Cameras, tablets, mobile phones and any other image sharing or recording devices are not permitted within toilet and intimate care areas - Operating a whistleblowing policy to help staff raise any concerns relating to their peers or Setting Leads and helping staff develop confidence in raising concerns as they arise in order to safeguard the children in the nursery - Conducting working practice observations of all aspects of nursery operations to ensure that procedures are working in practice and all children are supported fully by the staff.
 This includes all intimate care routines - Conducting regular risk assessments of all aspects of nursery operations including intimate care and reviewing the safeguards in place.
 The nursery has assessed all the risks relating to intimate care routines and has placed appropriate safeguards in place to ensure the safety of all involved.